 19. Pack Medications – Take common medications on your travels as your favourite brand and products could be difficult to find and more expensive.

-Holiday Money Tips20.
-Follow The Dollar – Travel to where the dollar is strong and keep your eye on the exchange rates.
+20. Follow The Dollar – Travel to where the dollar is strong and keep your eye on the exchange rates.